simonpedrogonzalez/q-learning-blackjack-moonlanding/README.md

 If you get stuck, this is also good reference, but your implementation doesn’t have to be this complicated: https://gymnasium.farama.org/tutorials/training_agents/blackjack_tutorial/#sphx-glr-tutorials-training-agents-blackjack-tutorial-py

 To show that your agent is learning, plot a learning curve where time is the x-axis and cumulative reward over trajectories is the y-axis.
 You should see a noisy but roughly monotonically improving performance curve.
 If you want a smoother curve you can periodically pause updates and run your learned policy (remember the policy is implicit in the Q-values so just taking argmax over Q-values gives you the current policy) over several episodes and average the rewards and plot these averages over time.
+Give a brief report on your results.

 ## Part 2: Landing on the Moon using DQN!